anshu109/Blockchain-Developer-TECH-IS-Bootcamp/All about crypto.md

 ## Cryptocurrency:
 This is using cryptography the same way as the earlier SSL or video example but specifically to fit the needs of a digital asset
 Cryptoeconomics: This is the combination of cryptography and economics to provide a platform to pass digital assets.

+According to the developer of Etherium, Vlad Zamfir,

+“Cryptoeconomics is a formal discipline that studies protocols that govern the production, distribution, and consumption of goods and services in a decentralized digital economy.
+Cryptoeconomics is a practical science that focuses on the design and characterization of these protocols.”

+The blockchain technology runs on the principles of cryptoeconomics